S2E/s2e/src/Howtos/WritingPlugins.rst

 .. code-block:: cpp

-    class InstructionTracker: public Plugin {
+    class InstructionTracker : public Plugin {
         // ...

         public:
-            sigc::signal<
-                void,
+            sigc::signal<void,
                          S2EExecutionState *, // The first parameter of the callback is the state uint64_t             // The second parameter is an integer representing the program counter
                         > onPeriodicEvent;

         //...
     }

-Second, we add some logic to fire the event and call all the registered callbacks.
+Second, we add some logic to trigger the event and invoke the registered callbacks.

 .. code-block:: cpp